Accessing databases that support ODBC from Rexx by using Rexx/SQL

 Errors

-/* capture any SQL error and write out error messages */
+/* Capture any SQL errors and write out error messages */

 sqlerr: procedure expose sqlca.